 White City history can be found here: White City History.
 It is another small rural town formed along the Missouri-Kansas-Texas Railroad and later the Chicago, Kansas, and Nebraska Railway.

-The 35-mile option is an out-and-back ride to Dwight.
+The 36-mile option is an out-and-back ride to Dwight.
 For those wanting an easy start to the weekend or who may arrive a bit later Saturday morning, this may be the perfect option.
 It could easily be complemented by a shorter ride in the afternoon.

 Sunday

-Route 1 – Road (All)
+Route 1 – Road (All) – Click Here for Full Route

-Total Miles: 44
+Total Miles: 52

-Elevation: +1661/-1661 ft
+Elevation: +1448/-1448 ft

-Notes on Sunday Road Routes
+Notes on Sunday Road Route

 Sunday’s ride is the cornerstone of the Cottonwood 200 and offers one of the most scenic rides in Kansas.
-The 44-mile ride takes place on a portion of the Flint Hills National Scenic Byway on K-177 between Council Grove and Cottonwood Falls.
+The 52-mile ride takes place on a portion of the Flint Hills National Scenic Byway on K-177 between Council Grove and Cottonwood Falls.
 Despite following the same route each year, it is never the same ride 2 years in a row.
 You will face steady climbs, joyful downhills, and broad views of this unique landscape.
 Be prepared for wind, heat, cool, sun and/or mist.
 Your southbound efforts will be rewarded scenic sights in Cottonwood Falls and by a tasty meal in Strong City before you return to Council Grove.

 For more information on the Flint Hills National Scenic Byway click here: